yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_Getting_Started_Guide.rst

 need, take a look at the active `E2E Processor Support
 <https://e2e.ti.com/support/processors>`__ Forum
 and see if the topic has been covered before.
-If not, post a new thread and we’ll do our best to provide some guidance.
+If not, post a new thread and we'll do our best to provide some guidance.

 |

 What would you like to do with the SDK?
 ---------------------------------------

 As described above, the SDK has a lot to it.
-Let’s break it down to two pieces to simplify things a bit:
+Let's break it down to two pieces to simplify things a bit:

 -  The example :ref:`Embedded Linux System <linux-software-stack>`.